28 February 2019

 She tried to talk to me as she laid down, but she was too tired.
 She stopped talking and her eyes remained shut, and within two minutes her breathing was slower but still irregular.
 I’d wait until she was fully asleep before leaving.

 Another airplane rumble rippled gently through the room.
 I straightened my posture and rested my hands on my thighs, and focused on breathing softly to help her fall asleep.
 Someone glancing in would have thought I was meditating; that wouldn’t be far from the truth, which was that I knew when my neck was hurting I was happier diverting my attention.
 I slowly moved my head as if bringing on ear to my shoulder, then back to the other side.
 The muscles were tight, and I had to strain a bit but still didn’t approach the flexibility I had as recently as seven years ago.
-I scanned my bookshelves.
+I scanned my bookshelves to focus my attention on something – anything – else.

 The bottom two shelves of the right-hand bookshelf were for Hope and Dana.
 The bottom shelf had a short row of books Hope had outgrown one the years, mostly ones typical of her age and with a bias towards princesses and fairies, and a few drawing pads and colored pencils that were timeless.
 The shelf above had what I thought or hoped she’d enjoy while I was in Cuba, books like the Harry Potter series and some science fiction series about a kid a few years older than her who had multiple universe versions of himself to help solve crimes.
 I bought them on impulse after the cute young lady who worked at a used bookshop in North Park recommended the series; I had told her I was shopping for an eight year girl old who read above her level, and with some form of science built in, like Ender’s Game and other classics of my generation.
 That reminded me about Ender’s Game, and I added a copy of it to the shelf.
-I put a couple of maker’s project books I already had at USD, and a maker’s kit that I had designed for anyone from around age ten to a freshman in college engineering; it had typical nuts-and-bolts and wires-and-circuits, and I added a few Arduinos and things it could make move, beep, light up, or roll, and a couple of Rasberry Pi’s that, if I had WiFi in the condo, could connect to the internet, part of the “internet of things.”
-I was using to learn more about cyber-security, and technology was progressing faster than any teacher could teach, which is part of why I was evangelical about project-based learning.
+I put a couple of maker’s project books I already had at USD, and a maker’s kit that I had designed for anyone from around age ten to a freshman in college engineering; it had typical nuts-and-bolts and wires-and-circuits, and I added a few Arduinos and things it could make move, beep, light up, or roll, and a couple of Rasberry Pi’s that, if I had WiFi in the condo, could connect to the internet, part of the “internet of things” that college kids were calling it.
 I hoped Dana would help Hope with the online parts; neither had ever been interested in computers, but maybe a shared project would prime the pump and get them to learn together.
-We were a mile walk from the new downtown library, and it had ample computer rooms and a respectable maker’s lab.
+We were a mile walk from the new downtown library overlooking the old ship-building docks, and it had ample computer rooms on the middle floors and a respectable maker’s lab on the sixth.

 For Dana, I added a couple of the new Stephen King books that had already made their way to the used book shop.
 She’d have access to all of my home and books, but she liked popular fiction like Stephen King and a few other authors I can never recall.
 The lady at the bookshop recommended them based on Stephen King’s “The Stand” and his Gunslinger series, which he said all his books were leading up to and were not his typical horror stories.
 I had flipped through the books I bought for her, but I was so behind on other reading that I didn’t lean in.